Anemia Diet Plan || Home Remedies for Anemia ||10 Iron Rich Foods!

 Iron Deficiency

-Consult your Physician for Right Diagnosis
+Consult your Physician for the Right Diagnosis

-Consult your Physician
+Consult your physician

-Although iron deficiency anemia is common, but health care provider only can accurately make this diagnosis.
-It is because; there are many symptoms of anemia that are common to other nutritional deficiencies.
+Although iron deficiency anemia is common, a health care provider can accurately make this diagnosis.
+It is because there are many symptoms of anemia that are common to other nutritional deficiencies.
 So if you take iron supplements without any medical guidance, it is not safe because supplements may contain more than the recommended doses of certain constituents.
 Higher iron intake may cause a high iron level, leading to zinc and copper deficiency.
 You have to be very careful because eliminating the excess iron level in the body is not easy and may cause iron overload.

 What is Hemochromatosis?